PhilipVigus/Learning-Notes/redux.md

 const countPlusTwo = useSelector((state) => state.counter.value + 2);
 ```

 IMPORTANT - useSelector is the hook the 'subscribes' a component to the store, allowing it to check whether to rerender when the state changes.
+It's really important that a component is only looking at the smallest bit of data that it's interested in, as this minimises the number of times it needs to rerender.

 ## useDispatch